Pahinithi/Breast-Cancer-Classification-with-Neural-Network-Deep-Learning/README.md

 ## Contact

-For any questions or inquiries, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please reach out to [nithilan32@gmail.com](mailto:nithilan32@gmail.com).

----

-Replace placeholders like `https://github.com/your-username/breast-cancer-classification.git` and `[your-email@example.com]` with your actual repository link and contact information.
-If you need any additional sections or details, let me know!